10 things to do in Bryant Park NYC

 Weather permitting, every other Wednesday there is a guided walking tour of Bryant Park to learn about the origins of this park, its history and how for a few years it became a haven for crime and drugs in Manhattan's Town Square.

-8. Attend the Film Festival in Bryant Park
+8. Attend the Film Festival at Bryant Park

-A good plan for Monday nights in New York City during the summer is to head to Bryant Park to enjoy its outdoor Film Festival.
+A good plan for Monday nights in New York City during the summer is to head to Bryant Park to enjoy its Open Cinema Festival.
 In front of the park's famous fountain, a giant screen is set up where classic movies are shown while the audience picnics on the lawn.

 The movie viewing area opens at 5PM for attendees to take their seats but the movie starts between 8PM and 9PM.